High-Resolution Sensing in Communication-Centric ISAC: Deep Learning and Parametric Methods: Numerical Evaluation

 \section{Numerical Evaluation}

 In this section, we present a comprehensive performance evaluation of the proposed PARAMING and IFFT-\ac{C2VNN} algorithms, alongside a comparison with state-of-the-art estimation methods, including Bartlett, MUSIC, Root-MUSIC, and \ac{DML} \cite{rootmusic, bartlett}.
 These methods represent well-established baselines for parameter estimation and were specifically adapted to our communication-centric \ac{ISAC} context.
 By incorporating these methods into our analysis, we aim to highlight the comparative advantages of the proposed approaches under varied noise conditions.
 The simulation setup adheres to realistic \ac{ISAC} system configurations, as summarized in Table~\ref{table:simulation_parameters}.
+Unless otherwise stated, all Monte-Carlo experiments use \(M{=}3\) targets.

 The \ac{CIR} model used in our simulations, as defined in Eq.~\eqref{eq:CIR}, accounts for the superposition of reflections from multiple scatterers, including both targets and environmental clutter.
 A refined classification of scatterers, achieved by estimating the sensing parameters across multiple coherence time intervals or employing advanced \ac{ML} techniques, can enhance the distinction between these entities by enabling the identification of scatterer dynamics and facilitating the discrimination between static clutter and moving targets.
+Unless otherwise specified, we adopt Swerling-I type priors for per-path amplitudes in simulations.
+The proposed methods are compatible with distinct priors for targets and clutter (e.g., different distributions for the bistatic \ac{RCS} $\sigma^{\tt{bi}}_{m}$ or directly for the complex gain $\alpha_{m}$) without modifying the estimators.

 For the benchmarked grid-based methods, namely Bartlett, MUSIC, and \ac{DML}, predefined search grids were employed to estimate the sensing parameters.
 To balance estimation accuracy and computational feasibility, the grid resolution was set to \(0.05^\circ\) for \ac{AoA} and \ac{AoD}, and \(\Delta_{\tt{t}}/5\) for \ac{ToA}.
 These resolutions ensure fair comparisons with the proposed methods while keeping computational complexity manageable.
 Additionally, the \ac{CRB}, which serves as the theoretical performance bound, is discussed in \textbf{Appendix~\ref{app:appendix-CRB}}.
 For the PARAMING method, the sub-array dimensions were set to \(M_{\tt{t}} =\lfloor \frac{N_{\tt{t}}}{2} \rceil\), \(M_{\tt{r}} =\lfloor \frac{N_{\tt{r}}}{2} \rceil\), and the sub-\ac{OFDM} symbol dimension to \(M_{\tt{P}} =\lfloor \frac{N_{\tt{P}}}{2} \rceil\).